 Botrytis is actually the mold that produces Noble Rot in grapes, which is highly prized by wine makers for producing sweet wines.
 I know of no prized use of ubiquitous powdery mildew and it is known by many other names, some of them not repeatable in polite company.

-Of serious concern, an not to be taken lightly, are the Aspergillus and Penicillum molds, which are hard to distinguish from one another with simple microscopic examination, so are generally classified as Pen/Asp types.
+Of serious concern, and not to be taken lightly, are the Aspergillus and Penicillum molds, which are hard to distinguish from one another with simple microscopic examination, so are generally classified as Pen/Asp types.

-They are easy to spot, as they were named Aspergillus because their shape, consisting of a shaft with a head like the religious water flinger the priests use, called an Aspergillum.
+They are easy to spot, as they were named Aspergillus because their shape, consisting of a shaft with a head like the religious water flinger the priests use, called an Aspergillum. http://en.wikipedia.org/wiki/Aspergillus_fumigatus

 Aspergillus is primarily a composting mold living off dead plant material, while Botrytis and Powdery Mildew target living material.